How Much Does Geofencing Cost? | Geofencing Price Breakdown

 3. Incorporate competitor geofencing advertising

-It’s a great way to attract people to your business instead of the competition.
+This strategy is a great way to attract people to your business instead of the competition.
 You’ll help your business draw in valuable leads that you might have lost to your competitors.

 4. Be upfront with notifications